spcourse/shakespeare/optimize-unique-words/contents.md

 As you can tell from the output we test the algorithm on file `shakespeare.0350.txt`.
 This file contains a text fragment that was actually written by Shakespeare.

 You see that the code tries out different threshold for the prediction.
 With thresholds of $$0.05$$ or lower for the _Shakespeare score_ we predict correctly that Shakespeare is the author of this text fragment.
 If we would take a higher threshold ($$0.1$$ or above) the algorithm would not give the correct prediction.
 So based on only this text fragment we could conclude that the threshold should be around $$0.05$$, but that is based on only one text fragment.
 For other fragments this score might differ.
-One of the challenges of this module is to find the optimal threshold that works for all text fragments.
+One of the challenges of the upcoming few assignments is to find the optimal threshold that works for all text fragments.

 ### Explanation of code.